 Now there is a Snowdrop Festival in the town of Shepton Mallet

-In 2018 the Snowdrop festival will be held on the 16th-18th February.
+In 2019 the Snowdrop festival will be held on the 17th and 18th of February.
 For details of the events over the weekend visit the Snowdrop Festival Website.

 Or you can download the programme of events here Snowdrop Festival Programme

 If you can’t make it along for the Snowdrop festival there are plenty of other places to see the stunning Snowdrop displays here in Somerset.
 Here is a list of the best places to spot Snowdrops in Somerset:

 - Snowdrop Valley is a privately owned remote valley in a hidden part of Exmoor close to Wheddon Cross.
 The owners open up the land to the public from January 27th until Sunday 25th February.
 For more information and directions here is their snowdrop valley leaflet .

 - Snowdrops and Steam.
 The West Somerset Railway run a steam train from Bishops Lydeard to Snowdrop Valley.
 These run on select dates in February.
 For information on their snowdrop tours visit their website.